-For a day spent ashore, these are the places to be pampered, the shopping districts to delve into, the activities to indulge in, and the gourmet treats to discover.
+For a day spent ashore, these are the sights to see, the shopping districts to delve into, and the gourmet treats to discover.

 Many beaches in and around Naples are flat and very popular with tourists.
 Those situated around the Bay of Naples usually consist of grey volcanic sand and the free public beaches are often small and crowded, with minimal facilities, although very sunny.

 To enjoy the best beach resorts you will usually have to pay a fee and then you can enjoy some of the finest stretches of sand.
 For some of the most attractive beaches in Naples, head for Positano, Minori, Procida, Capri and the Almafi coast, which is without doubt one of the most stunning stretches of shoreline in the whole of Italy.